 What about snow capability?

-with big central lugs and open shoulders for a balanced performance both on and off-road.
+With big central lugs and open shoulders for a balanced performance on and off-road.
 All tires in this line come with the Rubber Manufacturer Association’s Mountain Snow Flake Symbol, which signifies outstanding capability on snow and ice.

-Keep in mind, all-terrain tires are meant for those who see a fair amount of driving on both paved roads and back roads.
-If the back roads you drive on experience extreme wintry conditions and do not normally get plowed after a snow storm, be sure the all-terrain tire you buy has a Mountain Snowflake symbol.
+Remember, all-terrain tires are meant for those who see a fair amount of driving on paved and back roads.
+If the back roads you drive on experience extreme wintry conditions and do not usually get plowed after a snowstorm, be sure the all-terrain tire you buy has a Mountain Snowflake symbol.

 Sports Truck tires are designed for optimal handling and performance on light trucks.
-In regards to terrain, they ARE NOT built to handle off-road, excessively cold, or wintry conditions.
+Regarding terrain, they ARE NOT built to handle off-road, excessively cold, or wintry conditions.

-If you are looking to buy sport truck tires, you need to understand the limitations that come with them.
+To buy sports truck tires, you need to understand their limitations.
 The short and stiff sidewalls equate to limited shock absorption, durability, and wear.

-Plain and simple, sports tires are best when used primarily on paved roads.
+Plain and simple, sports tires are best used primarily on paved roads.
 Most models are designed for excellent fuel economy and optimal grip on dry and wet roads.
 Additionally, sports tires are built with large contact patch areas to provide superior grip and improved performance.
-The stiff sidewalls are meant to add lateral and cornering forces at high speeds.
+The stiff sidewalls add lateral and cornering forces at high speeds.

 When are sports tires the ideal choice?